LazyTitan33/CTF-Writeups/HTB - CyberApocalypse_2024/Web/Labyrinth_Linguist.md

 [https://antgarsil.github.io/posts/velocity/](https://antgarsil.github.io/posts/velocity/)
 But we can find the same payload on [Hacktricks](https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection#velocity-java) as well.

 However, both payloads needs to be adjusted a bit because they don't seem to work out of the box.
-After a bit of back and forth with ChatGPT, we can reach this payload to get code execution:
+This payload from this [blog](https://gosecure.github.io/template-injection-workshop/#6) helped me refine the one below:

 ```
 #set($x='')